Clinical-Informatics-Collaborative/Clinical_Dashboard_24sem1/4. R shiny/README.md

 In order to run this website locally, open `app.R`, install required packages and library, and click `Run App`.

-_Note: currently it is build on local dataset.
-When MongoDB is finalized, this website should pull data from MongoDB directly_
+_Note: It is build on local dataset._

+`app_v1.R` aims to:
+1. Do everything `app.R` does, except that all the data is directly pulled from MongoDB.